bufbuild/protocompile/grammar/README.md

 sequences [`"0.0"`, `".0"`]; [`"1"`, `"to"`, `"3"`]; or [`"package"`, `"io"`]
 respectively; they will always be interpreted as single tokens.

+If a sequence of input is encountered that does not match any of the rules for acceptable tokens, then the source is invalid and has a syntax error.

 ## Discarded Input

 Whitespace is often necessary to separate adjacent tokens in the language.
 But aside from